Renard Cox

-Renard Cox (born March 3, 1978) is an American former professional football defensive back.
-He played for the Jacksonville Jaguars in 2001 and for the Hamilton Tiger-Cats from 2004 to 2007.
+Renard Cox (born March 3, 1978) is an American former professional football player who was a defensive back in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Maryland Terrapins.
+He played in the NFL for the Jacksonville Jaguars in 2001 and in the CFL for the Hamilton Tiger-Cats from 2004 to 2007.